rael-g/Piece/docs/Architecture/Layers/Intermediate/Design.md

     }
 }}
 ```
-This new initialization approach fundamentally changes how the intermediate layer acquires its core backend components, shifting the control to the C# host via DI.
+This new initialization approach fundamentally changes how the Piece.Core acquires its core backend components, shifting the control to the C# host via DI.

-## 5. Main Components of the Intermediate Layer (C++)
+## 5. Main Components of the Piece.Core (C++)

 ### 5.0. `JobSystem` (Task-Based Multithreading)